 “In addition to bringing peace and power to your life, music is also capable of focusing your attention on something meaningful and important to you,” Hanser says in her blog post.
 “In this way, it can effectively interrupt the flow of negative thoughts, worries, or dysfunctional patterns of thinking.”

-TAKE JOY ALLEN’S INTRODUCTION TO MUSIC THERAPY COURSE
+TAKE JOY ALLEN’S MUSIC THERAPY FOR BEGINNERS COURSE